hshq/nginx-unit-lua/README.en.md

 1.  ```
     cd lor_demo
     # If you execute the script with luajit, the generated configuration will start luajit.
     ./unitd.lua        # View the configuration.
-The Unit configuration of the demo is in CONF-FILE ./unitd.lua save   # Generate and store configuration files in JSON format ./unitd.lua start  # Start the Unit server, stop/restart ./unitd.lua config # *save* and then push the configuration to Unit
+The Unit configuration of the demo is in conf/config.lor.lua ./unitd.lua save   # Generate and store configuration files in JSON format ./unitd.lua start  # Start the Unit server, stop/restart ./unitd.lua config # *save* and then push the configuration to Unit